 The basic idea of the International Week (IW) course is that, on a particular week in each spring semester, students have the possibility to register for 4 mini-courses in various fields of Economics and Business, taught in English, delivered by foreign guest lecturers from partner institutions of the Faculty.
 It can be completed both in the first (IW I) and in the second (IW II) year of the Master studies.

 Management science history and contemporary challenges.
 Management and entrepreneurship.
-Management functions (planning, organizing, influencing, controlling, management accounting review).
-Value creation in marketing; market research; online marketing and social media.
-Managing in the global arena; global value chains & international organizations (born-globals, matured & emerging multinational enterprises).
-Digitalization (enterprise resource planning, digital enterprise, digital/virtual markets).
+Management functions of planning, organising in processes with specifics for international context.
+Management functions of influencing, controlling in processes with specifics for international context.
+Value creation in marketing; market research.
+Online marketing and social media.
+Global value chains & international organisations.
+Digitalisation, enterprise resource planning, digital enterprise, digital/virtual markets.

-The role of energy in the economies.
-Total primary energy supply, total final consumption, energy intensity, energy balance.
+The role of energy in the economy.
 Sources of energy.
-Energy Union Package of the EU.
+The Energy Union Package of the EU.
 Energy security, energy dependency.
-EU Internal Energy Market.
-Energy poverty.
+The Internal Energy Market of the EU.
 Energy efficiency.
-Energy and environment, decarbonisation, renewable energy sources.
-Energy challenges (globalization, regionalization, trade wars, etc.).
+Decarbonisation of the energy sector.
+Renewable energy.
+Energy challenges, tendencies and international cooperation.

 Jelentkezni elektronikus úton lehet, februárban induló képzés esetén november 15-ig, szeptemberben induló képzés esetén február 15-ig.
 A jelentkezéssel kapcsolatos tudnivalókról a www.felvi.hu oldalon, illetve a Felsőoktatási Felvételi Tájékoztató című kiadványból tájékozódhat.